 Predators

-Coyotes, cougars, bears, wolves, and golden eagles are the common predators of the black-tailed deer.
+Coyotes, cougars, bears, wolves, and golden eagles are the main predators of the black-tailed deer.

 Behavior

-◆ The gestation period lasts for 6-7 months.
-Fawns are usually born during May to June.
-Female deer give birth to twins in every birth.
-However, a single birth or triplets can also occur.
-Fawns weigh around 2-4 kilograms and do not excrement any scent for the first week.
-This helps the mother doe to keep the fawn in safety till she browses to regain her energy.
-Bucks don’t take care of fawns.
-Fawns survive on their mother’s milk initially.
-Fawns and mothers create a small family group.
-Even after their mother’s care, the fawn mortality rate is recorded as 45-70%.
+The gestation period lasts 6-7 months.
+Fawns are usually born in May or June.
+Mothers almost always give birth to twins, though single births and triplets do happen.
+Fawns weigh around 2-4 kilograms at birth.
+For the first week of life, fawns produce no scent at all.
+This keeps them safe while their mother browses nearby to regain her energy.
+Bucks play no role in raising fawns.
+Fawns drink their mother's milk at first, and a mother and her young form a small family group.
+Even so, the fawn mortality rate is recorded at 45-70%.

-◆ Male fawns mature at the age of 18 months, and female fawns reach their sexual maturity at the age of 2 years.
+Male fawns mature at 18 months.
+Female fawns reach sexual maturity at 2 years.

-◆ Their moving ears can pick up any sound that may pose a danger.
-If startled, these deer run with a high bounce.
+Their large, swivelling ears can pick up any sound that might mean danger.
+If startled, these deer escape with a bouncy, bounding run.

 Communication

-◆ The black-tailed deer communicates with each other using more than 10 separate vocalizations.
+Black-tailed deer talk to each other using more than 10 different sounds, or vocalizations.